 Craigslist is just one option when looking to buy or sell online.
 Ebay is a popular choice, as is Amazon.
 The thing that sets Craigslist apart is the fact that they charge you nothing!
 No fees to buy or sell.
-Ebay, for example, keeps raising fees, making it increasingly difficult to make a profit.
+Craigslist is also easy and convenient to use, allowing you to search for items by location.

-If you are shopping for ANYTHING online, then do some research before you run out and click buy.
-This is a principle that goes far beyond Craigslist.
-Before you ever look to purchase, put in the time to research prices, quality, and customer feedback.
-This sounds easy, but it’s the main component of a successful Craigslist deal.
+If you are shopping for ANYTHING online, then put in the time to research prices, quality, and customer reviews.
+This sounds easy, but it’s an important part of any successful Craigslist deal.

 Subjective pricing is the essence of Craigslist, so you need to know the value of your items before getting started.
 Understanding used market prices is what will allow you to buy low, and sell high.

 Learn How to Negotiate

-Set aside your feelings when you are negotiating on Craigslist.
+If you learn to set aside your feelings while negotiating, you will greatly improve your profit margin.
 The worst thing that can possibly happen is rejection.
 If the other party won’t accept your deal, who cares?
-There are thousands of other users waiting in the shadows.
+There are thousands of other Craigslist users waiting in the shadows.

-Here is a solid wood table we just reconditioned.
+We recently reconditioned a solid wood table.
 It was ugly and mismatched with blue paint and scuffed legs.
-We just sanded it and repainted it.
 We bought the table for $12 at a garage sale.
-I sold it for $100 this week on Craigslist.
+After sanding and repainting it, we made about $100 this week on Craigslist.
 Here is the finished product:

 Flipping on Craigslist

-I’ve made thousands of dollars by simply buying items that work great, then turning around and reselling them for a higher price.
+I’ve made thousands of dollars by purchasing goods at a discount, then turning around and reselling them for a higher price.
 This works for almost any category of item, but you have to know the value of whatever you want to flip.
 If you’re an expert in train sets, then flip train sets.
 If it’s cars, then flip cars.
 But if you know a lot about cars, don’t start buying train sets.

-You can go beyond the simple flip, though.
-Sometimes it pays to shop around.
+It pays to shop around.
 I’ve bought sale items on Amazon and immediately listed them on Craigslist for a 100% profit.
-You can find stuff for sale almost anywhere, so keep your eyes peeled for deals.
+Always keep your eyes peeled for deals.

 Make sure to implement a few simple tips when you go to sell your item on Craigslist.

-- Title – Make it attention grabbing and descriptive.
+Title – Make it attention grabbing and descriptive.
 “Like New” or “Antique” are big hits.
 Get creative here but don’t make it too long.
-Make sure to avoid pissing folks off with ALL CAPITAL letters or 9 exclamation points!!!!
+Make sure to avoid pissing folks off with ALL CAPITAL letters or nine exclamation points!!!!

-- Description – When you list an item on Craigslist, make sure to write a positive and promotional description which addresses all of the questions you would have if you were looking to buy.
-Doing so will generate leads and eventual sales.
+Description – When you list an item on Craigslist, make sure to write a positive and promotional description which addresses all of the questions that you would have if you were looking to buy.
 Don’t be misleading, but don’t list every tiny flaw in the initial description.

-Get started today.
-It’s easy to sign up and list your items, and you can begin by selling the junk you don’t use!
-After you get a little experience, move into flipping or another money making avenue!
+It’s free to sign up and list your items on Craigslist, and you can get started by selling the junk that you no longer use.
+After you get a little experience, move into flipping or another money making avenue.